What we do

 Within England and Wales, our responsibilities are to:

-- provide owners with a land title that is underpinned by the state
+- provide owners with a land title, guaranteed by the government

 Access our information